-The second and third paragraphs of section 3.2.1 also apply to the places provided for persons other than the driver.
+Paragraphs 2 and 3 of Item 3.2.1 must apply to the places provided for persons other than the driver.

-3.3.
-CONTROL SYSTEMS
+3.3 Control system

 If necessary, steps must be taken to prevent unauthorised use of controls.

 In the case of remote controls, each control unit must clearly identify the machinery to be controlled from that unit.